Supporting research

 PhD students sat in the Charles Thackray foyer

 We are committed to supporting and developing our researchers at all stages of their career.
-Our aim is to attract researchers with the potential to achieve excellence in research and to contribute to a vibrant and productive environment, strengthened through established research centres and divisions.
+Our aim is to attract researchers with the potential to achieve excellence in research and to contribute to a vibrant and productive environment, strengthened through established research centres and departments.

 Developing researchers